-The next programs kick off in July & Aug 2018, so book now.
+The next programs kick off soon, so book now.

 I had always been a strong student with straight As.
 Yet, I struggled with the ACT.
 I first took the test blind (no preparation) and got a 27.
 I was tutored [not by Peter] and on the next test I got a 28.
 I switched tutors because I was unhappy with moving only one point up (I was aiming for at least above a 30).
 I decided to find another tutor and studied extremely hard.
 However, I still only moved up one point (29).
 I was getting extremely frustrated because I thought I understood all of the concepts.

 A friend recommended Peter to me and I decided to give him a try.
 After our first meeting, I was extremely intrigued with his style of tutoring.
 He was extremely thorough and organized.
 I thought my other tutors were teaching me how to take the test, but Peter really taught me.
 He showed me tricks and ways to be a good test taker.
 He also pinpointed what I did not know and helped me master concepts.

 I found Peter really wanted me to succeed and it was easy for me to get along with him.
 I was very comfortable asking questions and he took the time to explain things perfectly.
 After working with Peter for only a month, I took the ACT and got a 32.
 I improved three points in just a short amount of time!
 I stopped taking the ACT after that because it was September of my senior year and I had already taken it four times.